-THE DSPXTRA-HD AND ITS PROCESSING STRUCTURE
+THE DSPXTRA-FM AND ITS PROCESSING STRUCTURE

-The DSPXtra-HD broadcast audio processor can be used for processing audio prior to digital radio broadcast or Internet streaming.
-Digital radio encompasses DAB, HD RADIO (IBOC), DRM, FMeXtra and other radio based broadcasting systems.
-The DSPXtra-HD can also be used effectively for audio post production and mastering, ideal for giving CD's that HOT sound.
-It is also possible to use the DSPXtra-HD for other audio level control/equalization applications such as night clubs and bands.
-However, this manual will only be referring to the use of the DSPXtra-HD for digital radio processing.
+The DSPXtra-FM broadcast audio processor can be used for processing audio prior to broadcast on FM and digital radio services.
+Digital radio encompasses DAB, HD Radio (IBOC) and other radio based broadcasting as well as internet radio, also known as streaming.
+The DSPXtra-FM can also be used effectively for audio post production and mastering, ideal for giving CD's that HOT sound.
+It is also possible to use the DSPXtra-FM for other audio level control/equalization applications such as night clubs and bands.
+However, this manual will only be referring to the use of the DSPXtra-FM for FM and digital radio processing.